The Crabfish

-"The Crabfish" is a ribald humorous folk song of the English oral tradition.
-It dates back to the seventeenth century, appearing in Bishop Percy's Folio Manuscript as a song named "The Sea Crabb" based on an earlier tale.
+"The Crabfish" (Roud 149, also known as "The Crayfish", "The Codfish", "The Old She-Crab", "The Lobster", "Tommy Doddler", or "A Combat Between an Ale-Wife and a Sea Crab") is a ribald humorous folk song of English origin.
+It is one of the most widespread English-language folk songs, being found in almost every English-speaking country and still being sung to the present day.
+The oldest known mention is in the seventeenth century, appearing in Bishop Percy's Folio Manuscript as a song named "The Sea Crabb" based on an earlier tale.
 The moral of the story is that one should look in the chamber pot before using it.

-Owing to the indelicate nature of its theme this ballad was intentionally excluded from Francis James Child's renowned compilation of folk songs The English and Scottish Popular Ballads.
-The song has a Roud Folk Song Index of 149.
-It is also known as "The Crayfish".
+Owing to the coarseness of the lyrics, this ballad was excluded from Francis James Child's The English and Scottish Popular Ballads as well as many other academic publications.

 Synopsis

 A man brings a crabfish (most likely a common lobster) home as a gift for his wife and puts it in the chamber pot.
 Some time in the night his wife answers a call of nature and the crustacean grabs her private parts.
-In the ensuing scuffle the husband gets bitten too.
+In the ensuing scuffle the husband gets bitten too in some versions.